 - Minimising the impact on visual amenity.

-Approximately 400 towers will be constructed along the 170 km transmission route (from Robbins Island to Sheffield) with an average of 400 m spans between the towers.
+About 275 towers will be built along the 114km transmission line route (from Robbins Island to Hampshire), with an average of 400m spans between the towers.

-The towers will be approximately 45-55 m high depending on the terrain.
+The towers will be about 45-55m high depending on the terrain.

-In areas where the transmission line crosses forestry land, logging will not be able to occur within the 60 m transmission line easement.
+In areas where the transmission line crosses forestry land, logging will not be able to occur within the 60m transmission line easement.
+Timber cleared during the construction of the transmission line will be recovered where possible.

-The renewable energy parks will offer significant job opportunities during construction and ongoing operation, this is the same for the transmission line.
-The renewable energy parks are likely to require up to 400 people during construction and at full development, an operational workforce of up to 50 people.
-The construction of the transmission line is likely to involve up to 100 people.
+The renewable energy parks will offer many job opportunities during construction and ongoing operation.
+The construction of the transmission line is likely to involve up to 100 people over an 18 month construction period.

 No, transmission lines do not create television interference.